UnknownRori/rxa/README.md

 </div>

-**exa** is a modern replacement for the venerable file-listing command-line program `ls` that ships with Unix and Linux operating systems, giving it more features and better defaults.
+**rxa** is a modern replacement for the venerable file-listing command-line program `ls` that ships with Unix and Linux operating systems, giving it more features and better defaults.
 It uses colours to distinguish file types and metadata.

 ---